Table of contents

 IT documentation tools eliminate paper processes and streamline the process of documenting IT procedures through knowledge base management, real-time collaboration, password management, and more.

-The 7 best IT documentation software in 2024
+The 7 best IT documentation software for streamlined documentation in 2025

 In addition to IT documentation, Atera’s IT management platform includes RMM, patch management, remote access, PSA, and reporting.
 As an all-in-one solution, Atera reduces the need to invest in redundant software while still fully meeting a team’s IT support needs.